fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_vWeather/README.md

 ## Local Docker deployment

-Use the VirIoT CLI and run the follwiong command in case of Rome and Tokyo, with a refresh rate equal to 10 seconds
+Use the VirIoT CLI and run the following command in case of Rome and Tokyo, with a refresh rate equal to 10 seconds

 ```bash
 f4i.py add-thingvisor -c http://127.0.0.1:8090 -i fed4iot/v-weather-tv:2.2 -n WeatherTV -d "Weather ThingVisor fetching data from open weather" -p "{'cities':['Rome', 'Tokyo'], 'rate':'10'}"